btrettel/plint/plint-todo.md

 - Check for invalid multiple dependencies.
 - Check for features of other softwares.
-- --reject option to write rejections to text file.
+- `--reject` option to write rejections to text file.
 Then you can delete the ones you don't want.
-- Have list of common trademarks and trade names to check for.
-Teflon, Inconel.
-See MPEP 2173.05(u) and FP 07-35-01.
 - "Use" claim detection: method or process without word step?
 - Check classification for patent documents on patent analysis for more ideas.
 - Check for synonyms of the relative terms you already have for more.
-- Optional argument --specs to check that each element is mentioned in the specs.
+- Optional argument `--specs` to check that each element is mentioned in the specs.
-- For --specs, also check that each element has a reference number.
+- For `--specs`, also check that each element has a reference number.
 If an element does not, that could indicate a drawing objection is needed for that element.
 - Add ability to annotate the claim to ignore a particular word for the rules.
-- Add --stats to print out the number of words in each claim and other statistics.
+- Add `--stats` to print out the number of words in each claim and other statistics.
-- Check for duplicate rules in rules file.
-- Check that rules file has only two columns.
 - Add ability to comment out words for the rules.
 Add this to the documentation after the JSON paragraph after doing so: If a user wishes to prevent rules from being applied to a particular word, they can add "#" to the beginning of the word.
 For example, they could change *element* to *#element*.
 - Look at typo for ideas: Statistical method of finding mistakes in patent claims? <https://ieeexplore.ieee.org/abstract/document/6593963>
 - Look at readability indices to identify convoluted parts of claims to double check.